Want windows on your garage doors? Here’s what you need to know

 1. Place window inserts on top of the garage door

 Placing your window inserts on the top row of your garage door, above eye level.
-This will ensure no one can easily look into your garage, whilst maximizing the amount of natural light to be let inside.
+This will ensure no one can easily look into your garage, whilst maximising the amount of natural light to be let inside.

 2. Installing blinds or curtains